AbdelrahmanElmasry/would-you-rather/README.md

 # Would you rather...
 React web game Project
-This is Would you rahter Project for Udacity React program.
+This is Would you rahter Project.

 To get started: